Lane centering

-In road-transport terminology, lane centering, also known as auto steer or autosteer, is an advanced driver-assistance system that keeps a road vehicle centered in the lane, relieving the driver of the task of steering.
-Lane centering is similar to lane departure warning and lane keeping assist, but rather than warn the driver, or bouncing the car away from the lane edge, it keeps the car centered in the lane.
+In road-transport terminology, lane centering, also known as lane centering assist, lane assist, auto steer or autosteer, is an advanced driver-assistance system that keeps a road vehicle centered in the lane, relieving the driver of the task of steering.
+Lane centering is similar to lane departure warning and lane keeping assist, but rather than warning the driver or bouncing the car away from the lane edge, it keeps the car centered in the lane.
 Together with adaptive cruise control (ACC), this feature may allow unassisted driving for some length of time.
 It is also part of automated lane keeping systems.

-Starting in 2019 semi-trailer trucks have also been fitted with this technology.
+Starting in 2019, semi-trailer trucks have also been fitted with this technology.

-Terminology
+Comparison with other systems

-Lane departure warning generates a warning when the vehicle crosses a line, while lane keeping assist helps the vehicle to avoid crossing a line, standardized in ISO 11270:2014, and lane centering keeps the vehicle centered in the lane and almost always comes with steering assist to help the vehicle take gentle turns at highway speeds.
+Lane centering keeps the vehicle centered in the lane and almost always comes with steering assist to help the vehicle take gentle turns at highway speeds.
+Lane departure warning generates a warning when the vehicle crosses a line, while lane keeping assist helps the vehicle to avoid crossing a line, standardized in ISO 11270:2014.

-In farming, "machine autosteer" is a technology which make automated steering and positioning of a machine in a landscape.
+In farming, "machine autosteer" is a technology that makes automated steering and positioning of a machine in a landscape.

 History

 The first commercially available lane centering systems were based on off-the-shelf systems created by Mobileye, such as Tesla Autopilot and Nissan ProPilot, although Tesla switched to an in-house design when Mobileye ended their partnership.
-A handful of companies like Bosch, Delphi, ZF and Mobileye provide sensors, control units, and even algorithms to car makers, who then integrate and refine those systems.
+A handful of companies like Bosch, Delphi, ZF and Mobileye provide sensors, control units, or algorithms to car makers, who then integrate and refine those systems.

 While not directly attributable to lane centering, crash rates on the Tesla Model S and Model X equipped with the Mobileye system were reduced by almost 40% while Tesla Autopilot was in use.

 Operation

 The lane detection system used by the lane departure warning system uses image processing techniques to detect lane lines from real-time camera images fed from cameras mounted on the automobile.
-Examples of image processing techniques used include the Hough transform, Canny edge detector, Gabor filter and deep learning.
-A basic flowchart of how a lane detection algorithm works to produce lane departure warning is shown in the figures.
+Examples of image processing techniques used include the Hough transform, Canny edge detector, Gabor filter, and deep learning.
+A basic flowchart of how a lane detection algorithm works to produce lane departure warnings is shown in the figures.

 Limitations

-Features that differentiate systems are how well they perform on turns, speed limitations and whether the system resumes from a stop.
+Features that differentiate systems include how well they perform on turns, speed limitations, and whether the system resumes from a stop.

 Current lane centering systems rely on visible lane markings.
-They typically cannot decipher faded, missing, incorrect or overlapping lane markings.
-Markings covered in snow, or old lane markings left visible, can hinder the ability of the system.
+They typically cannot decipher faded, missing, incorrect, or overlapping lane markings.
+Markings covered in snow or obsolete lane markings left visible can affect the accuracy of the system.

 GM's Super Cruise only works on known freeways that have been previously mapped, as it uses a combination of these maps and a precise GNSS position provided by Trimble's RTX GNSS correction service to determine if Super Cruise can be enabled or not.
 Most vehicles require the driver's hands to remain on the wheel, but GM's Super Cruise monitors the driver's eyes to ensure human attention to the road, and thus allows hands-free driving.